giggiox/luigicennini.it/content/en/projects/cuda-kmeans.md

-# Splitting kernel - code V2
+# Splitting kernel - kernel V2
 One limitation of the code above is that nvprof does not break down the kernel into its internal operations, so it's hard to pinpoint exactly which part of the kernel is the slowest.
-Additionally, I don't have access to NVIDIA's detailed GPU code analysis tools on this hardware (running on an old GeForce 920M 🥵).
+Additionally, I don't have access to NVIDIA's detailed GPU code analysis tools on my hardware (running on an old GeForce 920M 🥵).

 To further investigate the performance bottleneck, I decided to split the monolithic kernel into two distinct kernels: